docQodly/docs/docs/language/ClassClass.md

 You can pass one or more optional *param* parameters, which will be passed to the [class constructor](basics/lang-classes.md#class-constructor) function (if any) in the className class definition.
 Within the constructor function, the [`This`](basics/lang-classes.md#this) is bound to the new object being constructed.

-If `.new()` is called on a non-existing class, an error is returned.
+- If `.new()` is called on a non-existing class, an error is returned.
+- If `.new()` is called on a [singleton class](basics/lang-classes.md#singleton-classes) that has already been instantiated, the singleton instance is returned, not a new instance.

 #### Examples